About us

 All existing and new SocNet98 members need to be actively ready to:

-- organise an International University Week every 3nd or 4th year
+• Organize an International University Week every 3 or 4 years.

 To contact us, click here.